1bk/simple-airports-analysis/README.md

 As this project was only done in more or less 3 days, there were some features or improvements that were not implemented.

 Here are a few suggestions:
-- **Use multiprocessing to scrape websites** - Especially for departures data.
+- **Use multiprocessing to scrape websites** - Especially for arrivals data.
 - **Implement the logging module** - Right now, the scripts are using simple print statements.
 Proper logging will help with debugging.
 - **Data documentation using dbt** - Documentation is important, but it is also a time consuming task.
 - **Use environmental variables for sensitive info** - In particular, passwords.